- Business Feng Shui

-The objective for an auspicious Chinese name is to supplement your child’s birth profile (bazi) 5 element-imbalance at infant stage.
-Besides an auspicious name given, this service also include short bonus bazi tips on child’s health , character, feng shui bed position/orientation & study area 文昌 to help parenting.
+The objective for an auspicious Chinese name is to supplement your child’s birth profile (bazi) 5 element-imbalance at an early stage.

 * Traditional Chinese stroke calculation is based on Kang Xi Dictionary whereas Simplified Chinese is not

-First based on bazi reading, a child have not entered his or her 10-Year Luck Pillar 十年大运.
-Secondly your baby Chinese name will frequently be address by grandparents, relatives and other elder, this carries the “invisible” help.
+First based on bazi reading perspective your child have not entered his or her 10-Year Luck Pillar 十年大运.
+Secondly your baby Chinese name will be frequently be “called” by grandparents, relatives or other elderlies, this carries the “invisible” help needed.
 Lastly the most important reason is to counter any imbalance or disharmony or deficiency in your child birth’s profile.

-Most baby Chinese name service in Singapore practice add 1 stroke to form 天格.
+Most baby Chinese name service in Singapore practice adding 1 stroke before surname to form 天格.

 The system i suspect originated from Japan 日本熊崎氏姓名學.
-How this comes about is because most Japanese names are 4-character name instead of 3.
+How this comes about my guess is most Japanese names are 4-character instead of 3.
 So to apply on a 3-character Chinese name, most go around this problem creatively.
 They put “1” stroke (like “x” in math) on top of a surname to form 天格.